Andreus00/tweepic/README.md

 - [ ] Use information of like and retweets
 - [ ] Check the number of followers in order to filter out irrelevant tweets (only during the online phase)
 - [ ] Bias of language
+- [ ] Try Universal Sentence Encoder
-- [ ] Embeddings of hashtags as another "Pipeline"
+- [ ] Every Operation in the pipeline

 ### Extras: